kubemq-io/gitbook-docs/learn/the-basics/grouping.md

----
-description: >-
+# Grouping

+## General
 KubeMQ supports grouping receivers with the same subscription channel patterns to form a load balancing group.
----

-# Grouping

 ## Consumer Groups